SharePoint/sp-dev-docs/docs/spfx/sharepoint-framework-overview.md

 ---
 title: Overview of the SharePoint Framework (SPFx)
-description: SPFx is a page and web part model that provides full support for client-side SharePoint development, easy integration with SharePoint data, and extending Microsoft Teams. ms.date: 09/08/2021 ms.localizationpriority: high
+description: SPFx is a page and web part model that provides full support for client-side SharePoint development, easy integration with SharePoint data, and extending Microsoft Teams. ms.date: 03/01/2023 ms.localizationpriority: high
 ---

 # Overview of the SharePoint Framework

-The SharePoint Framework (SPFx) is a page and web part model that provides full support for client-side SharePoint development, easy integration with SharePoint data, and extending Microsoft Teams.
+The SharePoint Framework (SPFx) is a page and web part model that provides full support for client-side SharePoint development, easy integration with SharePoint data, and extending Microsoft Teams and Microsoft Viva.
 With the SharePoint Framework, you can use modern web technologies and tools in your preferred development environment to build productive experiences and apps that are responsive and mobile-ready.

 The SPFx is the recommended SharePoint customization and extensibility model for developers.
 Due to tight integration between SharePoint Online, Microsoft Teams, and Microsoft Viva Connections, developers can also use SPFx to customize and extend all of these products.
 In fact, the SPFx is the only extensibility and customization option for Viva Connections.